AnoukSmet/Naturazy/README.md

 Welcome to Naturazy!
 This bed & breakfast is located in the middle of the nature, THE perfect spot to unwind after a busy week.
 On this site you can find all the relevant information you need as a visitor, grouped together in an appealing but relevant design.
-The website is personilized by providing some informationa about the owners and let the images speak for itself.
+The website is personalised by providing some information about the owners and let the images speak for itself.

 An intuitive user experience is key here so that the visitors find all the necessary information easily.

 Thank you for visiting my project!
-If you have any feedback or questions, dead over to my GitHub contact details and feel free to reach out to me.
+If you have any feedback or questions, head over to my GitHub contact details and feel free to reach out to me.

 ---
 <a></a>